ipodtouch0218/csc315-project/README.md

    Now all of the data should be stored in the database.

 If everything was done correctly, you should now have a working goat database with populated data.

+8. Configure and run the Flask application with these two commands:

+   `FLASK_APP=app.py`
+   `flask run`

+   Then paste this URL into a web browser: `http://127.0.0.1:5000/`

+The Flask application should now be running on localhost.